egorshr/polyclinic-registry-backend-kursovaya/README.md

 ## Features

-Here's a list of features included in this project:
+Here's a list of data included in this project:

 | Name                                                                   | Description                                                                        |
 |------------------------------------------------------------------------|------------------------------------------------------------------------------------|